Does sleep affect productivity and your performance? You’re darn right it does.

 1. Discover Your Sleep Schedule

 Sleeping less is not an offense, but waking up in between a sleep cycle definitely is.
 Our body is subject to different phases or sleep cycles every night.
 If you wake up at the end of a complete cycle, chances are that you feel less exhausted or worn out during the day as compared to someone who disrupts his/her sleep cycle in the middle.
-So discover your sleep cycles with a little consciousness and tune your body to fall into rhythm.
+So, discover your sleep cycles with a little consciousness and tune your body to fall into a rhythm.

 2. Face The Sun